Vivek7Vishal/SpringBootRestApi/README.md

 - There is no code change needed to do the above.
 The rates will be updated in the H2 repository as soon as application is restarted.

 # Detailed Description - POST (api/mortgage-check)
+- post the parameters to calculate for a mortgage check
+- post parameters - loanValue, homeValue, income, maturityPeriod
+- Request parameters to be supplied as form data